 The CIA operative granting me an interview today gives me no further details about himself apart from ‘Agent in Charge of Drone Command’.
 I ask for the reasons that they have set up the Couch Heroes Initiative.

 I’ve now come to the suburban house of a newly appointed Couch Hero, Dean.
-He is in his late teens, a little overweight.
+He is in his late teens, and a little overweight.
 He sits slumped on a couch in his sitting room, games console in hand.
 Candy wrappers are spread out over his lap and a bottle of cola is clasped between his thighs.

 On the screen men and women have rushed over to the smoking rubble to pull out survivors from the first explosion.
 A woman can be seen pulling out what looks like an infant, or part of an infant and trying to make a run for it.